pmall/risk-ratio/README.md

 ## 🎯 Core Concept

 This tool leverages the collective wisdom embedded in implied volatility to provide more accurate, probabilistic assessments of price movements and position risks.
+It uses a polynomial regression model to fit a smooth curve to the market's implied volatility smile, ensuring a robust and continuous probability distribution.

 ## ✨ Features